UncleDozer/webtastic-development.net/content/home.md

+## Who Am I?
 ## Kristopher Watts
 ### Front End Web Developer
 Hello there!
 My name is Kristopher Watts, and I am a self taught web developer.
-So far, I have only worked for small freelance jobs for startups and a few companies looking to revamp their online presence.
+My passion is creating unique, creative web applications using the newest technologies available.
+I love learning about new languages, tools, and utilities and using them in interesting ways, creating my own applications and frameworks, and long walks on the beach.

 ## What Can I Bring to The Table?

-Although I'm still learning and relatively new to web development and programming as a whole, I have an eagerness to learn and a passion for developing webapps that are creative, fun, and useful.
-My dream is to extend my current skillset by joining a reputable company and learning from experts already in the industry.
+Passion, enthusiasm, an eagerness to learn new things, a diverse skillset, and fantastic home cooked meals.

+## Enough About Me, Let's Hear More About Me
+If you're looking for an <strong>AWESOME</strong> developer, than look no further.
+This is your last stop.
+By hiring me, your company will gain at least <strong>10 COOL POINTS.</strong>
+*Advisory: Cool Points Not Legal Tender*

-## Languages
+## Still Not Convinced?
+If You're still not convinced, or you just like reading about how great I am, here's a big ol' list of languages I know.

 ### Web Related
 - HTML5 : Proficient